Jumpscale/g8cockpit/docs/walkthrough/Runs/Runs.md

 ## Viewing runs using the Cockpit portal
-In Repo details page you can select Runs in the Links menu to get an overview of all runs executed in this repository.
+In Repo details page you can select Runs in the navigation menu to get an overview of all runs executed in this repository.

 ![Alt](repoDetails.png)

-Here you can see a listing of all runs on this repository as as well as their time and their state.
+Here you can see an overview of runs on this repository, with their last modification time and their state.

 ![Alt](runs.png)